-Registrants will receive detailed instructions about accessing the virtual conference via e-mail the Friday prior to the event.
+- Registrants will receive detailed instructions about accessing the webinar via e-mail the Monday prior to the event.
 (Anyone registering between Monday and the close of registration will receive the message shortly after the registration is received, within normal business hours.)
-Due to the widespread use of spam blockers, filters, out of office messages, etc., it is your responsibility to contact the NISO office if you do not receive login instructions before the start of the webinar.
+Due to the widespread use of spam blockers, filters, out of office messages, etc., it is your responsibility to contact the NISO office if you do not receive login instructions.

-Registration is per site (access for one computer) and includes access to the online recorded archive of the conference.
-You may have as many people as you like from the registrant's organization view the conference from that one connection.
+- Registration is per site (access for one computer) and includes access to the online recorded archive of the webinar.
+You may have as many people as you like from the registrant's organization view the webinar from that one connection.
 If you need additional connections, you will need to enter a separate registration for each connection needed.

-Conference presentation slides and Q&A will be posted to this event webpage following the live conference.
+- Webinar presentation slides and Q&A will be posted to the site following the live webinar.